-Small Glimpes from the Family history
+Small Glimpses from the Family history

-After the war he went down again and helped to identify people by examining the teeth of dead Kz prisoners.
+After the war, he went down again and helped to identify people by examining the teeth of dead Kz prisoners.
 Hearing about this as a child made a huge impression on me.

 If I was in a similar situation would I help without thinking about the consequences for my life?
 I hope I would.
 We still have to fight for freedom today.